lostwell/orchard-fed-test-louel-lagasca/README.md

 Used the following tools for development:
 - Vite & React: Used for the build tool and front-end framework.
 Good for single page web applications, which is the scope of this test.
 - Sass: Used as the CSS-preprocessor.
 I prefer traditional CSS and Sass has that with more advanced features.
 Also prefer the approach of writing styling in an external file, makes it easier to maintain.
+Lastly, using scss allows me to take advantage of the styling provided by Zeplin.
 - Motion/Framer Motion: A good animation library for modern web development.
 Easy to read, maintain, and implement.